- Self-Assessment and Lifelong Learning

-This unique, two-part program was the perfect opportunity to take part in a quality improvement (QI) project to increase colorectal cancer screening (CRC) rates in your practice.
-Sixteen (16) practice team met outside their normal office setting to hear from expert speakers on best practices in screening protocols, up-to-date guidelines, and the importance of QI in patient care and population health as a whole.
-Participants are using an online module to measure their team engagement, benchmark patient data, select an intervention for care delivery, and will remeasure outcome data after a six-month change period.
+This unique, two-part program is the perfect opportunity to take part in a quality improvement (QI) project to increase colorectal cancer screening (CRC) rates in your practice.
+Fifteen (15) practice team will meet outside their normal office settings to hear from expert speakers on best practices in screening protocols, up-to-date guidelines, and the importance of QI in patient care and population health as a whole.
+Participants will use an online module to measure their team engagement, benchmark patient data, select an intervention for care delivery, and will remeasure outcome data after a six-month change period.

 The AAFP and the OAFP continue to represent the needs of our family physician members as we work alongside the ABFM to improve processes and communication.
 In the fall of 2018, we were pleased to share that after diligently collecting and listening to member feedback, accepting the AAFP’s rigorous report recommending needed improvements for continuing certification, the ABFM is making changes.
 Read “ABFM Announces New Leadership, Programs, and Solutions to Help Alleviate Administrative Burdens” from the winter 2018 issue of The Ohio Family Physician to learn more and read on for additional information on new ABFM initiatives.

 **New** Alternatives for Performance Improvement Activity Credit (formerly Part IV)

 Continued improvement in clinical practice is a critical hallmark of the commitment family physicians make to ensure they are providing the highest quality care to patients.